onnx/onnx-mlir/README.md

 # ONNX-MLIR

-This project (https://onnx.ai/onnx-mlir/) provides compiler technology to transform a valid Open Neural Network Exchange (ONNX) graph into code that implement the graph with minimum runtime support.
+This project (https://onnx.ai/onnx-mlir/) provides compiler technology to transform a valid Open Neural Network Exchange (ONNX) graph into code that implements the graph with minimum runtime support.
 It implements the [ONNX standard](https://github.com/onnx/onnx#readme) and is based on the underlying [LLVM/MLIR](https://mlir.llvm.org) compiler technology.

 | System        | Build Status |